international employment law firm alliance L&E Global

 Holidays and Annual Leave

-- Maternity leave lasts sixteen (16) weeks.
-The mother must take six (6) of these weeks immediately after the birth.
-The remaining ten (10) weeks can be organised by the mother under her discretion until the child is twelve months old.
+Both maternity and paternity leaves now both last sixteen (16) weeks, in cases of childbirth, adoption and foster care for adoption.
+The parent must take six (6) of these weeks immediately after the birth.
+The remaining ten (10) weeks can be organised by them under their discretion until the child is twelve (12) months old.
 However, the biological mother can anticipate the suspension up to four weeks before the expected date of birth.

 Sickness and Disability Leave

-Temporary disability benefits are daily subsidies that cover the worker’s loss of income due to any sickness such as common diseases or non-work-related injuries, occupational diseases or work-related injuries.
+Temporary disability benefits are daily subsidies that cover the employee’s loss of income due to any sickness such as common diseases or non-work-related injuries, or occupational diseases or work-related injuries.
 The maximum duration of the benefit is 365 days, but it can be extended for a further 180 days if, during this period, the person is expected to be cured.
-In case of common diseases, the worker’s beneficiaries must have been affiliated in the social security scheme or be able to prove to have covered a 180-day contribution period in the preceding 5 years.
-In case of injuries, whether work-related or not, and occupational diseases, previous contributions are required.
 The contents and amounts of these benefits are the following:

-- in case of occupational diseases or work-related injuries the amount will be 75% of the base ratefor benefits from the day following the date of leave from work.
+• in case of occupational diseases or work-related injuries the amount will be 75% of the base rate from the day following the date of leave from work.

 Pensions: Mandatory and Typically Provided